Redundando/ghostscraper/README.md

 ### GhostScraper

-The main class for scraping and converting web content.
+The main class for web scraping with persistent caching.

 #### Constructor